sunepoulsen/it-developer/doc/DATAMODEL.md

    type will have reasons for the illnesses.
 The paid absence registration type will have reasons like civil representative, etc.

-4. A registration type will also have a setting that tells if its an all day registration.
-If this is the case then the user can not have another registration on the same day.
+4. A registration type will also have a setting that tells if it's an all day registration.

 ### Entities